bdseal/awesome-image-translation/content/3D-Representations.md

 # Learning 3D Representations From Natural Images

-This Repo is a collection of papers using image translation methods to learning 3D representations from natural images。
+This Repo is a collection of papers on learning 3D representations from natural images。

 ## 3D Shape Representation and Feature Embedding